Vaidyaratnam P. S. Varier

-Vaidyaratnam P. Sankunni Varier (10 April 1869 – 30 January 1944) was an Ayurveda practitioner from what is now Kerala, India.
+Vaidyaratnam Panniyampally Sankunni Varier (10 April 1869 – 30 January 1944) was an Ayurveda practitioner from what is now Kerala, India.
 He is well-regarded as the founder of Kottakkal Arya Vaidya Sala, a major Ayurvedic treatment centre in Kerala.

 Life and career

 Panniyampally Sankunni Varier was born in 1869 in Kottakkal in erstwhile Malabar district in Madras Presidency.
 His parents were Marayamangalam Rama Varier and Panniyampally Kunjukutti Varasyar.
 He was the eldest son of his parents.
+Sankunni got his family name, Panniyampally, through matrilineal succession.
+Variyar (also written as Variar, Varyar, Warriar or Warrier) is a Hindu Ambalavasi caste in Kerala, India, who have traditionally associated with temple services.

-Young Sankunni started his lessons in Ayurveda under the classical Gurukula system from Kuttanchery Vasudevan Moos, a Brahmin who belonged to one of the eight families of Ayurvedic practitioner in Kerala, the ashtavaidyans, in the year 1886 as a seventeen-year-old.
+Sankunni started his lessons in Ayurveda under the classical Gurukula system from Kuttanchery Vasudevan Moos, a Brahmin who belonged to one of the eight families of Ayurvedic practitioner in Kerala, the ashtavaidyans, in the year 1886 as a seventeen-year-old.
 He also acquired proficiency in the practice of Allopathy.